mtple/FreeTurtle/README.md

 - **[Fly.io](https://fly.io)** — runs containers close to users globally, generous free tier.
 - **[DigitalOcean](https://digitalocean.com)** — straightforward VPS starting at $4/mo.
 - **[Hostinger](https://hostinger.com)** — budget-friendly VPS plans.

-> **New to servers?** The [Oracle Cloud setup guide](docs/oracle-cloud-setup.md) walks through everything from account creation to SSH.
-Paste it into an AI chat (ChatGPT, Claude, etc.) and ask it to guide you step by step.

 ### 2. Create Accounts for Your CEO